 4. Now it’s time to make your fries!
 Tips for cutting through foam: Cut on top of cardboard or another surface you don’t mind cutting into!
 Use a box cutter and cut one slit, the length of your fry, about half way through the foam.
 Then go back and cut through the rest, in one smooth cut.

 5. You’ll need to make two sizes, one short and one tall.
 To do so, we cut about 10 fries, 3″ wide each, off the end of our piece of foam so they were each 24″ tall.
 Then we cut the remaining foam the opposite way, so each fry was about 40″ long.

 6. Spray paint all the fries yellow.
 I purposely painted mine uneven, since fries aren’t one solid color!
 Let dry according to the directions on the can.

 7. Hot glue the fries to the inside of the container.
 Start at the back and glue the taller fries along the back, at different heights.
 Then glue one or two to each side, making sure you leave a space for your arms to go in-between them.
 Then glue the short ones to the front.
 Slip the ribbon straps you already glued on in-between the fries.

 8. To make the “>” bucket, use white tape to to make the sign on a black bucket.
 Simple as that!

 Photos by Jeff Mindell

-You could also totally use that bucket with any food for a “foods before dudes” costume!
-OH THE POSSIBILITIES!
-But I’m just really digging this fries costume, guys or no guys.
+OH THE POSSIBILITIES for turning this into a group costume!
+But I’m just really digging this French fry costume, guys or no guys.
 And if the dozens of people who stopped to take pictures of us as we shot this are any indication, you’re sure to win ALL the best costume awards.
 GOALSSS!

 If you make a Studio DIY costume, share it on Instagram with #studiodiyincostume to be featured here on the blog (and for a chance at some other cool surprises we have in store!)!!